imgag/megSAP/README.md

 ## ChangeLog

+* 13.03.2018: Refactoring of trio analysis: it is now based on multi-sample pipeline, produces a GSvar file with three sample columns, and calls off-target variants.
 * 18.01.2018: Added b-allele frequency files for visualization in IGV.
 * 08.01.2018: Updated tools (BWA, samtools, snpEff) and databases (ClinVar, gnomAD, HGMD).
 * 15.12.2017: Added runs-of-homozygosity detection to the germline pipeline.